THE RUSKIN GROUP

 THE RUSKIN FAMILY

-Prompt and Pilgrim, like their peers, initially focussed on apparel, bakery, cigar, candy, toys, and other setup boxes.
-However, the Ruskin family had one key advantage over the competition: each other.
-No one else would understand each other’s stride for perfection quite like their own family.
+Prompt and Pilgrim, like their peers, initially focused on apparel, bakery, cigar, candy, toys, and other setup boxes.
+However, the Ruskin family had one key advantage over the competition: their family.
 They came together because they knew they could be different from any other packaging company.
-For the Ruskin family, this meant going above the status quo to provide highly viable packaging options that adapted to customer’s ever-changing needs.
+For the Ruskin family, this meant going above the status quo to provide innovative, high quality packaging options that adapted to their customers’ ever-changing needs.

 In 1946, Harry’s son Morris D. Ruskin (1912-1975) led the acquisition of the Sterling-Wasser Box Company in Pittsburgh.
 Upon Harry’s death in 1952, all operations were consolidated in the Pittsburgh facilities.
 Morris continued to lead the company into new products, services, and industries.
 In 1957, he acquired the Jeannette Box Company and moved all manufacturing operations to their site in Jeannette, Pennsylvania.
 The next year, he established the Jeannette Paper Company as a distributor of stock and custom packaging and shipping products for industrial manufacturers.
 Sterling Box became a regional leader in retail and specialty store gift boxes.
 Their products also included a wide range of rigid set-up boxes and folding cartons for private label, regional, and national brands.